tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 show: bool
     Whether the plots should be displayed or not

-save: bool
+save: bool=False
-    Whether the plots should be saved to the disk or not
+    Whether the graphs should be saved

 dirname: str
     The directory where the images will be stored